 Apply at https://artsoc.org/individual-artist-fellowship

-California Arts Council has contracted with Arts Orange County (ArtsOC) as the lead Administering Organization in Region I, comprised of the counties of Imperial, Orange, Riverside, San Bernardino, and San Diego.
-ArtsOC has joined with the City of San Diego Commission for Arts and Culture, Riverside Arts Council, Arts Connection – the Arts Council of San Bernardino County and North County Coalition for the Arts (Imperial County) in creating a collaborative of the five State Local Partner arts councils that serve those counties.
+California Arts Council has contracted with Arts Orange County (ArtsOC) as the lead Administering Organization in Region VII, comprised of the counties of Orange, Riverside and San Bernardino.
+ArtsOC has joined with the Riverside Arts Council (RAC) and Arts Connection, the Arts Council of San Bernardino County, to create a collaborative that will serve the diverse geographies and communities across Orange, Riverside and San Bernardino counties.

 The Program